 The practice provided clear treatment plans to their patients that detailed possible treatment options and indicative costs.
-A poster detailing NHS fees was displayed on the patient notice board in the waiting area.
-Booklets were also available in the waiting area and on the practice website that detailed the costs of both NHS and private treatment.
+A poster detailing fees was displayed in the waiting areas.
+Booklets were also available in the waiting area and on the practice website that detailed the costs of the private treatment options available.

 The dentists we spoke with paid particular attention to patient involvement when drawing up individual treatment plans.
 We saw evidence in the records we looked at that the dentists recorded the information they had provided to patients about their treatment and the options open to them.
-This included information recorded on the standard NHS treatment planning forms for dentistry where applicable.

-Are services responsive to people's needs?

-(for example, to feedback?)
+Are services responsive to people's needs? (for example, to feedback?)